toyboxman/yummy-xml-UI/xml-UI/archive/big-data/hive.md

 +    <value>jdbc:postgresql://127.0.0.1/myDB?ssl=false</value>
      <description>
        JDBC connect string for a JDBC metastore.
-       To use SSL to encrypt/authenticate the connection, provide database-specific SSL flag in the connection URL.
+       To use SSL to encrypt/authenticate the connection, provide database-specific SSL flag in connection URL.
 @@ -1017,7 +1017,7 @@
    </property>
    <property>